What is an IHT Portfolio?

 - The portfolio could be liquidated and the proceeds used to pay any inheritance tax due on other assets, such as your home, directly to HMRC.

 If you died within two years of the investment and the portfolio was liquidated, the proceeds could be subject to IHT.

 If you’re an experienced investor comfortable with the risks, Visit the offers page for a list of opportunities available.
 The two-year clock starts ticking once funds have been invested.

 What returns could IHT portfolios offer?

 Most IHT portfolios target returns that aim to beat inflation – typically around 3% a year.
 Please note, returns are not guaranteed and capital is at risk.

 What are the charges?

-One of the major advantages of investing in IHT portfolios over other IHT-planning strategies is the degree of control you can retain.
+One of the main advantages of investing in IHT portfolios over other IHT-planning strategies is the degree of control you can retain.
 For instance, if your circumstances were to change, it is possible to request the funds.
-Of course, in this case, you would however lose the IHT exemption.
+Of course, in this case, you would however lose the IHT relief.